awslabs/duvet/duvet/src/query/parsers/verus_sst/testdata/vacuity/README.md

 Three scenarios:

-1. `vacuous_proof` (line 30) — vacuous premise, never mentions the
+1. `vacuous_proof` (line 32) — vacuous premise, never mentions the
    implementation.
 Its closure's project spans are its own extent only; a pair against any impl annotation fails.
 The vacuity defense that consulted semantics does provide.
-2. `vacuous_proof_mentioning` (line 41) — vacuous premise, but the
+2. `vacuous_proof_mentioning` (line 43) — vacuous premise, but the
    `ensures` textually mentions `spec_add_one`.
 Elaboration records the mention, so the closure includes `spec_add_one` and the pair IS credited.
 Deliberate: consulted semantics cannot catch mention-without-need; this is the flagship case for the needed-semantics strengthening that Decision 7 reserves room for.
-3. `self_contained` (line 52) — vacuous `ensures`, impl annotation
+3. `self_contained` (line 54) — vacuous `ensures`, impl annotation
-   inside the same fn's body (line 55).
-Whole-fn discharge units self-include the body, so the pair IS credited.
-Catching it requires clause-level units AND needed semantics.
+   inside the same fn's body (line 57).
+Discharge units carry their function's closure (design/witness/spec.md §5.4), which self-includes the body, so the pair IS credited — at clause grain too, now that the ensures clause is its own unit.
+   Catching it requires needed semantics.

+Plus a label fixture:

+4. `noted_loop` (line 65) — a loop with a `proof_note`'d invariant
+   and a `proof_note`'d assert alongside unnoted siblings, pinning Decision 20 label extraction (`ProofNoteLabel` text when recorded, span identity otherwise).

 ## Regeneration